notice

 Ridgefield Chorale

-The Ridgefield Chorale, a popular music singing group whose 80+ members hail from Fairfield County Connecticut and Westchester County New York, is known for its vocal excellence.
-With a unique repertoire that ranges from Broadway to movie scores, from swing and Latin rhythms to contemporary gospel and spirituals, the Chorale delivers two major concerts a year.
+The Ridgefield Chorale, a contemporary music singing group whose 70+ members hail from Fairfield County Connecticut and Westchester County New York, is known for its vocal excellence.
+With a unique repertoire that ranges from Broadway to movie scores, from swing and Latin rhythms to contemporary gospel and spirituals, the Chorale delivers two major concerts a year and a holiday concert.

 While no auditions are necessary to join the Chorale, many of the singers are seasoned musicians; others just love to sing, and everyone derives enormous pleasure performing.
-Members benefit from Director Daniela Sikora’s inspiring rehearsals and extraordinary talents as a music educator.
-Perhaps most importantly, everyone has fun!
+Members benefit from Director Daniela Sikora's inspiring rehearsals and extraordinary talents as a music educator.
+Her practice MP3s, customized by voice part, help members master the music.
+During rehearsals, we learn how to breathe and blend, how to perfect rhythms and how to interpret the music.
+And, we have a good time!

 Check us out on FACEBOOK!